josephGZC/molecular_dynamics_MOFs_Cd/README.md

 * Describe the adsorption mechanism.

 ### Methods
-Simulate the following systems with cadmium and water:
+Simulate the following MOFs with cadmium and water:
 * UiO-66
 * UiO-66-(OH)
 * UiO-66-(COOH)